 Using Jolokia in proxy mode enables for agentless operation on the target server.
 A dedicated agent deployment proxies by accepting Jolokia requests as input, translating them to JSR-160 requests for the target.
 This setup is described in Chapter 2, Architecture.
 As noted there, the real target is given within the original request, which must be sent as a POST request.

 Agents of all types support the proxy mode.
-However, since one has usually the free choice of platform for a dedicated Jolokia proxy, an enviroment optimized for HTTP communication should be used.
-These are either servlet container or JEE server hosting the WAR agent or an OSGi runtime with an OSGi HttpService (which in turn is typically based on an embedded serlvet container like Tomcat or Jetty).
+However, since one has usually the free choice of platform for a dedicated Jolokia proxy, an environment optimized for HTTP communication should be used.
+These are either servlet container or Java EE server hosting the WAR agent or an OSGi runtime with an OSGi HttpService (which in turn is typically based on an embedded servlet container like Tomcat or Jetty).
 The two other agents, the Mule and JVM agents are not that well suited for this job and do not contain the proxy.

 The proxy mode has some limitations compared to the direct agent mode, so it is recommended to use a direct agent deployment if possible.
 The limitations are: